zatech/code-of-conduct/README.md

 * Job opportunities can be posted in [#jobpostings](https://zatech.slack.com/messages/jobpostings/), professional recruitment is not allowed
 * Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community

-This is a safe space, lets keep it that way.
+This is a safe space, let's keep it that way.

 ## Code of Conduct